Skip to content

 The Odfjell fleet is, or will be, fitted with ballast water treatment systems (BWTS) to prevent the spread of harmful aquatic organisms from one region to another, thus complying with the BWM Convention.

-As of the end of 2022, Odfjell has 52 ships that fall within the scope of the requirements and of those, 50 have BWTS installed.
-Two ships operate with flag dispensation due to cabotage trade.
+As of the end of 2023, Odfjell has 43 ships that fall within the scope of the requirements and of those, 41 have BWTS installed.
+One ship operate with flag dispensation due to cabotage trade and one is scheduled for installation in February 2024.

 All pool and time charter vessels in the Odfjell fleet are in compliance with the BWM Convention.